Your comprehensive deployment plan should cover the following themes.

-For details, see Authentication Mechanisms.
+For details, refer to Authentication mechanisms.

-As mentioned in System Resources, be aware that for high-performance services you may need to deploy as many proxy servers or gateways as directory servers.
+As mentioned in System resources, be aware that for high-performance services you may need to deploy as many proxy servers or gateways as directory servers.

 Although LDAP and RESTful HTTP access ensure high performance, your deployment may require a higher level of abstraction than LDAP or HTTP can provide.

 Other ForgeRock® Identity Platform components offer such higher-level abstractions.
 For example, ForgeRock Access Management software lets you plug into directory services for authentication and account profiles, and then orchestrate powerful authentication and authorization scenarios.
 ForgeRock Identity Management software can plug into directory services to store configuration and account profiles, to provide user self-services, and to synchronize data with a wide variety of third-party systems.